spacecloud-io/space-docs/content/getting-started/introduction/features.md

 ### Realtime subscriptions

 Subscriptions is used to sync data in [realtime](/essential/subscriptions).
-You can subscribe to the data you are interested in by providing a filter and Space Cloud will notify you whenever anything changes in that result set.
+You can subscribe to the data you are interested in, and Space Cloud guarantees to notify you whenever anything changes in that result set.

 ## File Storage Module